minio/docs/source/operations/server-side-encryption.rst

    For production orchestrated environments, use the MinIO Kubernetes Operator to deploy a tenant with |SSE| enabled and configured for use with Hashicorp Vault.

-   For production baremetal environments, see the MinIO on Linux documentation for tutorials on configuring MinIO with KES and Hashicorp Vault.
+   For production baremetal environments, see the :kes-docs:`KES documentation <>` for tutorials on configuring MinIO with with your choice of Key Management System.

 .. cond:: k8s